Personal Development

 3 key coping mechanisms for stress

 What is stress?
 We encounter many situations in life where we feel under pressure or under threat.
 Those situations can be as varied as having a lot of work to do and working under tight deadlines, experiencing relational distress such as when there’s conflict in your family, going through a divorce or separation, experiencing a serious illness, being bullied, going through job loss or financial difficulty, or the loss of a loved one.
 Sometimes, even what we would typically consider positive life changes and events, such as going for a vacation, finding and moving into a bigger house, getting married, or getting a promotion at work can be significant sources of stress.
 When we experience these and many other things, we can become stressed.
+Speaking with a professional at Frisco Christian Counseling can help you navigate these stressors and find healthy ways to cope.
 One way to understand stress is to see it as how we react when are under pressure or feeling threatened in a situation that seems beyond our ability to manage or control.
 When you feel stressed, your body produces stress hormones that trigger the ‘fight or flight’ response and activate your immune system to enable you to respond quickly to dangerous or threatening situations.
 This ‘fight or flight’ response causes respiratory, cardiovascular, and nervous system changes, such as giving you a temporary burst of energy, making you breathe rapidly, making your heart beat faster, or making you sweat and your muscles tense up.
 The problem emerges when this stress response is triggered frequently and without relief.
 When that happens, stress can harm your mental health.
 One important aspect of stress is that we all deal with it in different ways.
-In fact, what we consider stressful will vary between individuals, as does the ability to cope with stress.
-The things that stress one individual may not be experienced as stressful by someone else.
-This can [...]
+In fact, what we consider stressful will vary between individuals, as does the ability to [...]

 Comments Off on 3 key coping mechanisms for stress